 We celebrated the 30th Anniversary of the arrival of the Sea Lions on January 16, 2020.
 One of the major activities was an event showcasing the 30 Sea Lion statues painted by local artists and positioned across the city.
 A special declaration was made by Mayor London Breed of the day as Sea Lions Day at the event.
-The Education Department supported this event with walking tours for the public to learn more about the sea lions on K-dock and presentations in the Sea Lion Center.
+The Bay Academy team supported this event with walking tours for the public to learn more about the sea lions on K-dock and presentations in the Sea Lion Center.

-1. Alice Pederkoff showing participants locomotion and adaptation of turtles abc 3.
-ARIUM OF THE BAY
+1. Education Specialist, Alice Pederkoff showing participants locomotion and adaptation of turtles

-- 2. Aquarium of the Bay tunnel - 3.
-Mayra Rivas teaching about plankton sampling - 4.
+- 2. Wolf eel exhibit - 3.
+Education Specialist Mayra Rivas teaching plankton sampling

 Sea Lions in San Francisco statues at PIER 39 during the 30th anniversary week